top of page

 • business location.

-To obtain NIB, the individual entrepreneur shall submit the abovementioned data through the OSS system.
-For the individual entrepreneur who does not have NPWP yet, they may conduct an application for NPWP through the OSS system.
-The entrepreneur in the form of a business entity will be required to submit the profile, business capital, NPWP, and KBLI based on the integration between the OSS system and ministerial system, which manages the government affairs in the human rights law sector.
-Additionally, NPWP will be validated by the OSS system based on the integration between the OSS system and the ministerial system, which manages the government affairs in the state financial sector.
-Moreover, business location will be validated by the OSS system based on the integration between the OSS system and the ministerial system, which manages the government affairs in the spatial sector.
+To obtain an NIB, the individual entrepreneur shall submit the aforementioned data through the OSS system.
+For an individual entrepreneur without an NPWP, they can apply for an NPWP through the OSS system.
+A business entity is required to submit its profile, business capital, NPWP, and KBLI through the integration between the OSS system and the ministerial system, which manages government affairs in the human rights law sector.
+Additionally, the OSS system will validate the NPWP integration between the OSS system and the ministerial system, which manages government affairs in the state financial sector.
+Moreover, the business location will be validated by the OSS system through integration between the OSS system and the ministerial system, which manages the government affairs in the spatial sector.

-Moreover, for the data as mentioned above, the OSS system will ensure conformity with the provisions of the business sector and other investment provisions, including:
+Moreover, the OSS system ensures the conformity of data, as mentioned above, with the provisions of the business sector and other investment provisions, including:

 • a business sector that is classified as priority business sector;